It’s not that deer are lazy…

 Hunting near travel funnels (pinch points, bottlenecks, travel corridors, etc) proves time after time to be one of the best ways to harvest deer.

-Just as deer use the path of least resistance, Web users (and people in general) also look for the path of least resistance
+Just as deer use the path of least resistance, Web users (and people in general) also look for the path of least resistance for their Web experience.

 Your hunting Website needs to cater to the needs of your visitors.